-Located nearly equidistant by road between our Dryden and Espanola, Ontario, mills, the Hearst Forest encompasses over 12,000 square kilometres (4,633 square miles).
-It is one of the largest forests in the province.
+Located nearly equidistant by road between our Dryden and 12,000 square kilometres (4,633 square miles).
+It is one of the

 As Canada's leading national land conservation organization, NCC's mission is to create a legacy for future generations by conserving important natural areas and biological diversity across all regions of Canada.